MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 ## Authentication and security

 In this tutorial, you'll build a Docker container image directly in Azure and deploy it to Azure Container Apps.
-Container Apps run in the context of an environment, which is supported by a virtual network (VNET).
-Azure Virtual Networks (VNet) are fundamental building block for your private network in Azure.
+Container Apps run in the context of an environment, which is supported by an Azure Virtual Networks (VNet).
+VNets are a fundamental building block for your private network in Azure.
 Container Apps allows you to expose your container app to the public web by enabling ingress.

-When you initially configure a container in Container Apps, you configure which container image to use from Azure Container Registry.
-You can create new revisions that use different versions of that image or a new image.
-Revisions are useful, for example, when you're making code changes or doing A/B testing.

 To set up continuous integration and continuous delivery (CI/CD), you connect to a GitHub account, repository, and branch.
 In addition, you create an Azure Active Directory service principal (or using an existing) context with role-based access control.